What is abstraction/extraction and why do I need it?

 |2||Type of Agreement||Standard Attribute||Text|

 |10||Delivery term||Business Specific||Text|

 |13||Most Favoured Customer||Business Specific||Text|

 |15||HIPPA Complied||Business Specific||Yes/No|

 Why is Six-sigma level abstraction quality important?

 Contracts carry crucial information with legal and regulatory bindings any missing or incorrect information can trigger penalties and other legal consequences.
-Failing in capturing a payment date can attract more interest on payment or even a termination or an incorrect renewal date can result in loss of revenue.
-Solely software solutions, though really fast, can promise a quality up to 75-85% only, so it becomes inevitable to have human intervention to get the maximum level of quality.
-Read Brightleaf’s whitepaper to understand why human intervention is a necessity for contract review and abstraction.
+Failing in capturing a payment date can attract more interest on payment or even a termination or an incorrect renewal date can result in a loss of revenue.
+Solely software solutions, though really fast, can promise a quality up to 75-85% only, so it becomes inevitable to have a human intervention to get the maximum level of quality.
+Read Brightleaf’s whitepaper to understand human intervention in contract review and abstraction.

 What are different ways to abstract data?

-To understand the difference in detail, download our whitepaper on Legacy Contract Management.
+To understand the difference, download our whitepaper on Legacy Contract Management.